oceam/EasyMPE/README.md

 Easy micro-plot extraction: a pre-processing tool to extract quality micro-plot images for UAV-based high-throughput field phenotyping

 Source code and software coming soon.
 All data is freely available.
-Results published can be reproduced.
+Published results can be reproduced with the provided data.

 ## Contributors
 Léa Tresch (algorithm and Python code)<br/>